-Owing to asymmetric information and related credit market imperfections, in real world situations such loan contracts are rare.
-This is a reason for public sector intervention in the provision of loans to students.
-These difficulties are ignored by the present model.
-In Acemoglu, pp. 761-764, credit market imperfections are considered.
+Owing to asymmetric information and related credit market imperfections, in real world situations such loan contracts are rare; this is one of the reasons for public sector intervention in the provision of loans to students.
+These credit market imperfections are ignored by the present model, but are briefly dealt with in for instance Acemoglu (2009), pp. 761-764.

-10For a broader conception of human capital, see for instance Sen (1997).
+$^{^{10}}$ For a broader conception of human capital, see for instance Sen (1997).